-\Data pertains to external public complaints that have been received by PRS and entered in PSIS as of the data extraction date.
+^{}Data pertains to external public complaints that have been received by PRS and entered in PSIS as of the data extraction date.
 Data pertains to TPS uniform members only.
 Numbers are subject to change as the data in PSIS is frequently being updated as complaints are concluded.

-Reporting Requirements Number of Interactions Number of attempted collections 5 1 Number of attempted collections s - Identifying information collected 1 Number of individuals from who m identifying information was collected 1 Number of times the individual was not informed he/she was not required to provide identifying information to the officer, because informing the individual: might compromise the safety of an individual 0 Number of times the individual might compromise the safety of an individual 0 was not informed of the reason for the attempted would likely compromise an ongoing police investigation 0 collection because informing the individual: might allow a confidential informant to be identified 0 trie iridividual. might disclose the identity of a person contrary to law 0 Number of times an individual windicate they wanted it as not given a document because the individual did not 0 ficer chose not to give an individual a Receipt and the ; 0 The number of times the individual was not might compromise the safety of an individual 0 offered/given a document, because to do so: might delay the officer from responding to another matter that should be responded to immediately 0 individuals within a group, base ollections were attempted disproportionately from d on the sex, age, racialized group, or a combination of information the Chief considers relevant to explain the ections Due to the small volume, a determination of disproportionate interactions for any one group cannot be made for 2017 The number of determinations did not comply with section 5 0 made by the Chief entries of identifying information entered did not comply with clause 9(4)(a) 0 into the database: complied with section 5 and clause 9(4)(a) 0 The number of determinations section 5 was not complied with 0 made by the Chief (upon detailed review of a random sampling of entries of section 6 was not complied with 0 identifying information entered into the database) that: section 7 was not complied with 0 of the police force were permitted under subsection 9 ation to which access must be restricted.
+Reporting Requirements Number of attempted collections 5 1 Number of attempted collections s - Identifying information collected 1 Number of individuals from who 1 Number of times the individual was not informed he/she was not required to provide identifying information to the officer, because informing the individual: might compromise the safety of an individual 0 Number of times the individual might compromise the safety of an individual 0 was not informed of the reason for the attempted would likely compromise an ongoing police investigation 0 collection because informing the individual: might allow a confidential informant to be identified 0 trie iridividual. might disclose the identity of a person contrary to law 0 Number of times an individual windicate they wanted it 0 The number of times a police of reason(s) for making the choice 0 The number of times the individual was not might compromise the safety of an individual 0 offered/given a document, because to do so: might delay the officer from responding to another matter that should be responded to immediately 0 individuals within a group, base ollections were attempted disproportionately from d on the sex, age, racialized group, or a combination of information the Chief considers relevant to explain the ections Due to the small volume, a determination of disproportionate interactions for any one group cannot be made for 2017 The number of determinations did not comply with section 5 0 made by the Chief entries of identifying information entered did not comply with clause 9(4)(a) 0 into the database: complied with section 5 and clause 9(4)(a) 0 The number of determinations section 5 was not complied with 0 made by the Chief (upon detailed review of a random sampling of entries of section 6 was not complied with 0 identifying information entered into the database) that: section 7 was not complied with 0 of the police force were permitted under subsection 9 ation to which access must be restricted.
 0 The number of complaints resul their status or outcome. ting from or related to Regulated Interactions, along with 0 The results of any audit conduc ted under procedures enacted pursuant to this policy.
 0